#NAMA: How Aarogya Setu can be improved

 How to improve Aarogya Setu

-- Make a case for contact tracing: At present, there is no whitepaper detailing how or if the app could be effective in contact tracing.
-The government needs to make a case of contact tracing, especially since, as Prof. Raman mentioned, “Contact tracing is of use only when there is no community transmission.”
+- Make a case for contact tracing: At present, there is no white paper detailing how or if apps could be effective in contact tracing.
+The government needs to make a case of contact tracing, especially since, as Prof. Raman said, “Contact tracing is of use only when there is no community transmission.”
+A resolution in the European Parliament, passed on April 17, has similarly demanded a proof of concept for contact tracing apps.

 - Encounter graphs vs proximity alerts: “It is certainly possible to improve the effectiveness of contact tracing by doing a graph analysis instead of simple point-to-point contact tracing,” Prof. Banerjee said.
 Since surfaces are a major vector for the disease, he argued that it’s impossible for the app to be effective with just proximity alerts from Bluetooth signals by people next to each other.
 “Encounter graphs can either be centralised or distributed.
 Distributed computing may not be easy to scale.
 If you suck in data to a centralised server, which isn’t happening unless you test positive, that will have serious privacy implications.”

 - Minimise permission requirements: Riddhi Shree pointed out that the app was not clear on the permissions it was asking.
-“The permissions are different in different versions of Android”, she said, explaining how permissions taken increased with more updated versions of Android.
+“The permissions are different in different versions of Android”, she said, explaining how number of permissions taken increased with more updated versions of Android.
 A minimum set of permissions should be sought, and remain consistent in the app.
+Moreover, she pointed out, that Bluetooth was automatically switched on in Android, even before the user consented to share location and Bluetooth data with the app.

-- Limit usage of the app to contact tracing: addition of additional services to Aarogya Setu, especially those which involve KYC, like UPI and e-Passes, make pseudonomisation that app attempts completely irrelevant.
+- Limit usage of the app to contact tracing: Addition of more services to Aarogya Setu, especially those which involve KYC, such as UPI and e-Passes, makes pseudonomisation of device ID completely irrelevant.
 Scope creep should be avoided, and the app should be limited to contact tracing.

 - Have a dynamic pseudo ID: Aarogya Setu uses a static pseudo ID which is exchanged between two devices, while Singapore’s Trace Together app uses dynamic IDs, which is better for privacy protection.
+Dynamic device IDs are scalable in the Indian context with the appropriate algorithms, Prof. Banerjee explained.

-- Allow deregistration of users, and termination of data collected.
-At present, users are not allowed to deregister their accounts, and it’s not clear how data stored on government servers is treated post deregistration.
+- Allow users to de-register and delete collected data: At present, users are not allowed to de-register/delete their accounts, and it’s not clear how data stored on government servers is treated post app uninstallation.

 - Transparency on data use: “Data that is generated by Aarogya Setu should not leave the app.
 The government isn’t giving data on how data is being used; it’s just promoting its installation,” Shree said.

-Note: ***Update (April 21 10 am): Article was edited for clarity.